ccrosetti/tensorflow-r/README.md

 R> install_keras(method = c("conda"), conda = "auto", version = "default", tensorflow = "default", extra_packages = c("tensorflow-hub"))

-When the above script starts, it will take 3 to 4 minutes without any message on the console, then becomes very verbose.
+When the above script starts, it will take 3 to 4 minutes without any message sent to the console, aftera while it becomes very verbose.
 Expect at least 2 more hours to finish the install (I spent that time on Netflix).
-You can find the mnist-run.R script and the install+run log as well.
+You can find the mnist-run.R script and the install+run log as well in ths repo.

-When the setup is complete, run the mnist-run.R script.
+When the setup is complete, run the mnist-run.R script from R.

-Hope this recipe hels you to get started with Keras from R (without learning Python).
+Hope this recipe helps you to learn Keras from R.